 In the early 2000’s American General became a part of the larger and well-known American International Group (AIG).
 American General insures more than 88 million consumers worldwide, but we chose them because of the excellence in serving the diabetic community.

-American General is great at serving several groups of “high-risk” applicants, but specifically those with type 2 diabetes.
+American General is great at serving several groups of “high-risk” applicants, but specifically those seeking life insurance with type 2 diabetes.
 Once again, anyone with diabetes is going to pay more than someone without it, but American General will help give you a lower premium.